 - Next, release your thumb and close your left nostril with your ring finger.

 - Now practice it in reverse, this time inhaling through the right nostril and exhaling through the left.

 Throughout the process, be conscious of your breathing and how it affects both body and mind.

-Don’t force yourself beyond your comfort zone — you can always try again another time.
+There’s no need to go outside your comfort zone — you can always try again another time.
 It’s important to feel in control and relaxed.
 Increase your time at your own pace.

 It might help to work with a trained yoga teacher who can instruct you on proper technique.

-- patience, focus, and control
+- improved patience, focus, and control

-- relieving stress and anxiety
+- relief from stress and anxiety

 - improvements to brain, respiratory, and cardiovascular health

-- better overall sense of well-being
+- a better overall sense of well-being

 Try it on your own or learn from an experienced yoga instructor.